Indigenous Partnerships and Prosperity

 Indigenous Leaders Hold Summit in Support of Energy Development

-More than 80 First Nations chiefs and Métis leaders hold summit in Calgary in support of oil and natural gas as a means to defeat on reserve poverty.
+More than 80 First Nations chiefs and Métis leaders held a summit in Calgary in 2019 in support of oil and natural gas as a means to defeat on reserve poverty.
+The event was organized by the National Coalition of Chiefs (NCC)

 “The social issues that plague First Nations all have poverty at their root.
 There are not a lot of revenue-generating opportunities for First Nations in northern B.C. that have the potential to make a dent in our communities’ poverty.
 Oil and gas production, and transmission provides a real solution,” said NCC director Chief Dan George of the Burns Lake Band (Ts’il Kaz Koh First Nation).